-The assessment of relevance for the company and its stakeholder of the main aspects connected to the activity is represented in the following materiality "map".
+The assessment of double materiality of the main aspects connected to the activity is represented in the following materiality table.

-The materiality map names the areas that the company has identified as more urgent and on which it is necessary to engage in a short period, taking the legitimate expectations of the stakeholders into consideration.
+The materiality table names the areas that the company has identified as more urgent and on which it is necessary to engage in a short period, taking into consideration the double perspective of INSIDE-OUT and OUTSIDE-IN impacts and opportunities.